Do you feel burned out at work? Do you want to take a sabbatical and travel?

 Then we shift our analysis to the U.S.

-Our gross income is $48,700 of wage income + $15,000 from the Roth Conversion.
-Total: $63,700.
-Remember, the Roth Conversion is taxed at ordinary rates because it was earned income at the time of the initial 401k contribution.
+Our gross income is $55,900 of wage income + $20,000 from the Roth Conversion.
+Total: $75,900.
+Remember, the Roth Conversion is taxed at ordinary rates because it was tax-deferred initially.

 Now, to determine our taxable income, we first make our adjusted gross income adjustments.

-We then make an adjustment of $3,000 for money we put into our HSA (Health Savings Account), which we use for routine medical expenses before our high-deductible health coverage kicks in.
-That leaves $20,700, which is our adjusted gross income.
+We then make an adjustment of $7,100 for money we put into our family HSA (Health Savings Account), which we use for routine medical expenses before our high-deductible health coverage kicks in.
+That leaves $24,800, which is our adjusted gross income.

-Now we look at the $75,300 in long-term capital gains on our stock.
+Now we look at the $80k long-term capital gains harvest.

 The key is to spend your year off traveling abroad.

-The reason why that’s key is because it turns out that if you stay abroad for at least 330 days (does not have to be consecutive days) over a consecutive 12-month period, you can claim the Foreign Earned Income Exclusion.
+The reason why being abroad is key is because if you stay abroad for at least 330 days (does not have to be consecutive) over a 12-month period, you can claim the Foreign Earned Income Exclusion.

 The Foreign Earned Income Exclusion is a WONDERFUL thing.
-This magical rule lets you completely exclude from U.S. taxes up to $101,300 of foreign earnings for an individual, or $202,600 if married filing jointly (2016 number, adjusted annually for inflation).
+It lets you completely exclude from U.S. taxes up to $215,200 of foreign earnings MFJ, half for single filers (2020, adjusted annually for inflation).

 Does it get any better?